There have been significant changes to welfare benefits as part of the welfare reforms.

 Housing Benefit Room Allocation

-From 1 April 2017 if you or your partner is unable to share a bedroom because of your or their disability, you may be allowed an extra bedroom when working out your entitlement to Housing Benefit.
+If you or your partner is unable to share a bedroom because of your or their disability, you may be allowed an extra bedroom when working out your entitlement to Housing Benefit.
 This is provided there is a spare bedroom available and the person affected is in receipt of any of the following:

 - Attendance Allowance (higher rate)

 - Middle or higher rate care component of Disability Living Allowance